Argentina Country Commercial Guide

 Last published date:

-The Inter-American Development Bank and World Bank have committed funding for new roads, rail, ports, and utilities under Argentina’s previous administration, however, there has been a shift in infrastructure priorities by sector and scalability.
 The Argentine government plays a prominent role in the infrastructure sector.
-In the short term, the current administration is reportedly focused on small-scale infrastructure projects – in the $20 million range – featuring opportunities for local companies in an effort to create local jobs, as well as other projects tendered and awarded under the previous administration.
-Public works priority areas include social housing, ports, roads, rail, and waterworks.
-Top government priority projects include the construction of pipelines for hydrocarbon transport, railway modernization, and expansion of existing power transmission lines, as well as mining sector-related logistics infrastructure.
+In the short term, the current administration is focused on small-scale infrastructure projects, in the $20 million range, featuring opportunities for local companies in an effort to create local jobs, as well as other projects tendered and awarded under the previous administration.
+The administration’s priorities for privatization include the management of social housing, ports, roads, rail, and waterworks.
+Expected tenders which present opportunities for U.S. companies include upgrading and modernizing the “Hidrovía” riverway, constructing of pipelines for hydrocarbons, modernizing railways, expanding power transmission lines, and building logistics infrastructure to connect remote mining operations.

 Resources